The weekly Spreckels Organ concerts will resume at the Legion of Honor on Saturday, Nov 13, 2021 at 4 pm.

-The Legion of Honor’s Skinner Organ is a spectacular musical instrument created by one of America's most distinguished organ builders.
+The Legion of Honor’s Spreckels Organ is a spectacular musical instrument created by one of America's most distinguished organ builders.
 View extraordinary art as you listen to a free concert; schedule outlined below.
 While limited seating is available, the concerts are designed to be enjoyed in many different parts of the museum and we encourage you to explore the collection as you listen to the music.

-Principal organist Jonathan Dimmock is well-known internationally as a recitalist, accompanist, ensemble musician, non-profit founder and writer.
-A graduate of Oberlin and Yale, he has the unique privilege to have been the only American Organ Scholar of Westminster Abbey; he has also served three American cathedrals: St. John the Divine (New York), St. Mark’s (Minneapolis), and Grace (San Francisco).
-Jonathan lives in San Francisco, where, for over twelve years, he was Music Director at St. Ignatius Church (the largest Jesuit church in the United States) and where he is currently Principal Organist at the California Palace of the Legion of Honor, Organist for the San Francisco Symphony, Director of Music at Congregation Sherith Israel, Organ Instructor at Sonoma State University, Organ Conservator of the Manuel Rosales Opus 16 at First Presbyterian Church (Oakland), and a regular freelance performer.
+Jonathan Dimmock is a recitalist, accompanist, ensemble musician, non-profit founder, and writer.
+A graduate of Oberlin and Yale, he has the unique privilege to have been the only American Organ Scholar of Westminster Abbey; he has also served three American cathedrals: St. John the Divine (New York), St. Mark’s (Minneapolis), and Grace Cathedral (San Francisco).
+Jonathan lives in San Francisco, where he was Music Director at St. Ignatius Church, and is the Principal Organist at the Legion of Honor, Organist for the San Francisco Symphony, Director of Music at Congregation Sherith Israel, Organ Instructor at Sonoma State University, Organ Conservator of the Manuel Rosales Opus 16 at First Presbyterian Church (Oakland), and a freelance performer.
 He is one of the few organists in the world to tour on six continents.
 Dimmock has recorded more than fifty CDs and can be heard on the Grammy-winning San Francisco Symphony recording of Mahler’s Symphony No. 8.
 He is co-founder of the American Bach Soloists, founding director of Artists’ Vocal Ensemble, and Founder and Executive Director of The Resonance Project, which uses music in international conflict resolution.
 He is a certified teacher of Meditation in Daily Stress and is committed to healing our world through the beauty of music.